Published On: Nov 19 2012 11:19:09 AM CSTUpdated On: Nov 20 2014 01:00:00 AM CST

 2006: Film director Robert Altman, best known for movies such as "MASH," "McCabe and Mrs. Miller," "Nashville," "The Player," "Short Cuts" and "Gosford Park," dies of leukemia at the age of 81 in West Hollywood, California.
-Altman (second from right) is seen here with Woody Harrelson, Meryl Streep and Lindsay Lohan at the premiere of his film "A Prairie Home Companion" on Feb.
-12, 2006.
+Altman is seen here backstage with his honorary Oscar statuette for his career achievments during the 78th Annual Academy Awards on March 5, 2006.

 2003: In Santa Barbara, California, Michael Jackson is booked on suspicion of child molestation.
 Jackson immediately posted the $3 million bail and then flew back to Las Vegas, where he had been filming a video.
 Jackson would eventually be acquitted of all charges in June 2005.